noris-network/norisnetwork-packetbeat/README.md

 This module does not load the index template in Elasticsearch nor the packetbeat example dashboards in Kibana.
 These two tasks should be carried out manually.
 Please follow the documentation to [manually load the index template in Elasticsearch] (https://www.elastic.co/guide/en/beats/packetbeat/current/packetbeat-template.html#load-template-manually-alternate) and to [import the packetbeat dashboards in Kibana] (https://www.elastic.co/guide/en/beats/devguide/6.2/import-dashboards.html).

-The option `manage_repo` does not work properly on SLES.
-This means that, even if set to *false*, the repo file `/etc/zypp/repos.d/beats.repo` will be created and the corresponding repo will be enabled.
+The option `manage_repo` does not remove the repo repo file, even if set to *false*.
+Please delete it manually.

 The module allows to set up the
 [x-pack section] (https://www.elastic.co/guide/en/beats/packetbeat/current/monitoring.html)